quicwg/base-drafts/draft-ietf-quic-tls.md

 of the ciphertext from the packet Payload field.

-The same number of bytes are always sampled, but an allowance needs to be made for the endpoint removing protection, which will not know the length of the Packet Number field.
+The same number of bytes are always sampled, but an allowance needs to be made for the removal of protection by a receiving endpoint, which will not know the length of the Packet Number field.
 The sample of ciphertext is taken starting from an offset of 4 bytes after the start of the Packet Number field.
 That is, in sampling packet ciphertext for header protection, the Packet Number field is assumed to be 4 bytes long (its maximum possible encoded length).

 An endpoint MUST discard packets that are not long enough to contain a complete sample.